dloubach/research-plan-templates/README.md

 ## Minimum chapter/structure suggestion for MSc reports (English) ##

 1. **Introduction (contextualize and work motivation )**
    * Research Goal (what is expected from this research)
    * Research Scope (which are the activities addressed int this work)
    * Research Requirements (what this research must supply)
    * Document Structure (a simple paragraph for each document chapter)
-1. **Background Review**
+1. **Background**
    * Introduce the main concepts and backgrounds for understanding the work being done, work core fundamentals
- * Related Works
+   * Related Works showing the research subject state-of-the-art
    * Summary
 1. **Design/Development**
    * The development goes here in details
    * Summary
 1. **Experiments**
    * Details description of experiments performed to test and verify the design proposed
    * Summary
 1. **Result Discussion**
    * Results discussion and assessments
    * Summary
 1. **Conclusion**
    * Specific conclusions (specifically related to the work done)
    * Main contributions (what is left for others to work/continue on)
    * General conclusions (what are the possible impacts of the work done)
    * Scientific and technological production (papers, ...)
    * Recommendations
    * Future Work Suggestions

 **References**